stroblme/LowNoiseAirPurifier/README.md

 A mixture of rejecting overpriced technology and interest in the capability of building this on my own paired with various allergies made me kicking of this project.

+I plan to add [CFD](https://www.autodesk.com/products/cfd/overview) simulations here as well as 3D-Printable parts to rebuild this Air Purifier, that's why I created an repo.

 ## Air Filter and intended usage

 I decided to go for belows air filter as they are available quite cheap and have good reviews also from TÜV.